 Salary and Job Outlook

-Demand for early childhood educators is expected to increase 15 percent by 2031, which is faster than the national average according to the Bureau of Labor Statistics.
-The more experience you have in early education, the better your job prospects will be.
-The Bureau of Labor Statistics also reported that the average salary for all early childhood educators in 2022 was $38,640, with the top 10 percent making $58,580.
+Demand for early childhood educators is expected to increase 3 percent by 2032, which is growth as fast as the national average of all occupations.
+The Bureau of Labor Statistics also reported that the average salary for all early childhood educators in 2023 was $41,410, with the top 10 percent making $60,900 or more.

 TEACHING DEGREES FROM KINDERGARTEN TO COLLEGE